Indian Airlines Flight 814: International reaction

 Al-Qaeda led by Osama bin Laden provided organisational support for the hijacking and the incident was a part of the millennium attack plots in late 1999 and early 2000 by Al-Qaeda linked terrorists.
-The Government of the United States released a press release condemning the hijacking incident and called for the release of hostages.
+The Federal government of the United States released a press release condemning the hijacking incident and called for the release of hostages.
 Though the United States had started engaging against the Al-Qaeda after the bombings of American embassies in Africa in 1998, it actively engaged against the Taliban only after the September 11 attacks in 2001.
 In 2008, Jaswant Singh opined that the hijacking was a prelude to the 2001 attacks, and criticised that the United States spent millions in Pakistan in the name of fighting terrorism, but the country did not cooperate in taking action against the perpetrators.

 UAE was one of the three countries that recognised the Taliban regime during the time.
 While it cooperated with the Indian authorities and helped with the release of hostages, it did not do much to prevent the plane from taking off from the country.
 The Pakistani government did not provide support in ending the hijack attempt and the Indian officials described the involvement of ISI in the hijacking.
-However, Pakistan foreign minister Abdul Sattar accused India of staging the hijacking to defame the government of Pakistan.
+However, Minister for Foreign Affairs (Pakistan) Abdul Sattar accused India of staging the hijacking to defame the government of Pakistan.

 Indian foreign policy

 Doval, who was part of the negotiating team, described the whole incident as a diplomatic failure due to the government's inability to force the US and the UAE to help secure a quick release of the passengers.
-India had actively opposed the Taliban regime ever since it gained power in Afghanistan in 1996 as they were suspected to be involved in training militants for attacks in Indian Kashmir region.
+India had actively opposed the Taliban regime ever since it gained power in Afghanistan in 1996 as they were suspected to be involved in training militants for attacks in Kashmir region.
 Though Taliban had publicly indicated the displeasure at the hijacking, it did not actively help India and shared some similar interests with the ISI.

 It was a set back to the Indian government as it was forced to directly negotiate with the Taliban, which it had not recognised previously.
 It later supported the Northern Alliance and provided logistical support to them in the fight against the Taliban.
 The leader of the alliance, Ahmad Shah Massoud, visited India on multiple occasions to discuss strategies to take on the Taliban.
-During the subsequent US invasion of Afghanistan, the Indian government provided intelligence to the US on the locations of training camps of Islamic militants in Afghanistan.
+During the subsequent United States invasion of Afghanistan, the Indian government provided intelligence to the US on the locations of training camps of Islamic militants in Afghanistan.